 Being deep in the forest at the house of the dwarfs, Snow White has symbolically returned to the mythic beginnings of time, the liminal period of chaos when the mysterious gods and ancestral creatures of creation were active.
 In many tales the dwarfs, as chthonic creatures, are malevolent and destructive beings; but, as in this case, they can also be the creative agents of growth and rebirth.
 Indeed, in this story the dwarfs […] can be taken as the divine ancestors, teachers, refiners, guardians, or helpers necessary for a successful initiation.
-They help to mine gold from the black earth of Snow White’s soul as the smith and alchemist assist in the divine work of accelerating the processes of nature, or the shaman heals through the agency of various spirit-animals.⁸
+They help to mine gold from the black earth of Snow White’s soul as the smith and alchemist assist in the divine work of accelerating the processes of nature, or the shaman heals through the agency of various spirit-animals.

-These are some of the reasons folklorists and mythologists, if they even condescend to give opinions of Disney’s works, generally are less than favorably disposed: depictions such as that of the dwarves as two-dimensionally comedic characters are completely at odds with how central the theme of the ambivalence of cruelty and innocence is to folktales.
+These are the reasons folklorists and mythologists, if they even condescend to give opinions of Disney’s works, are less than favorably disposed: depictions such as that of the dwarves as two-dimensionally comedic characters are completely at odds with how central the theme of the ambivalence of cruelty and innocence is to folktales.

 A closely related Italian version of the tale, La Bella Venezia,⁹ has banditti instead of dwarves, but their role is the same: initiatory figures who live outside the strictures of normal society.
 Their lair in the wilderness opens to a magic formula, “Open up, desert!” linking them to another set of robbers, those in the tale of Ali Baba and the Forty Thieves.
 And these act out the malevolent side of the trope, repeatedly trying to do Ali Baba in.
 The magic opening formula is “Apriti, deserto!” in Italian, and the closing one,“Chiuditi, deserto!”
-In Italian the Ali Baba versions simply use sesamo instead of deserto.
-That both of these groups of outlaws live essentially within the earth links them again to the chthonic dwarves.
+In Italian, the Ali Baba versions simply use sesamo instead of deserto.
+That both groups of outlaws live essentially within the earth links them again to the chthonic dwarves.

 After hiding nearby and hearing the password, the nameless daughter of Bella Venezia enters the home of the bandits and seeing food and being hungry, she eats a wing from each of their 12 chickens, a bite from each loaf of bread, and a sip of wine from every bottle.
 This too puts us in mind of another folktale, that of Goldilocks and the Three Bears and the Grimm Brothers’ version of Snow White (Schneewittchen) has an even closer version of the sampling performed by the yellow-haired waif.
 The title is partially standardized Low German: snee = “snow”, witt = “white”, + diminutive ending -ken, so “little Snow-white” (standard German Schneeweißchen).︎ The bears are yet another version of these semi-human guardian figures, and it’s also worth noting that three, seven, and 12 are common folkloric magic numbers.
 Tolkien (via Gandalf) had Bilbo join the 13 dwarves out of triskaidekaphobic concerns, in a related trope of avoiding an unlucky number.

 I hope I’ve been able to show some of the intricacy, depth, and resonance of these supposed children’s stories, even though I’ve only discussed one element of this one so far.
-In the introduction to his Italian Folktales, Italo Calvino discusses how daunting approaching the field of study was:
+In the introduction to his Italian Folktales, Italo Calvino discusses how daunting approaching the field of study was:¹⁰

 For the Brothers Grimm, the salvaging meant bringing to light the fragments of an ancient religion that had been preserved by the common people and had lain dormant until the glorious day of Napoleon’s defeat had finally awakened the German national consciousness. […] To the anthropologists it signified the somber and bloody initiation rites of tribal youths, rites that have been identical from time immemorial, from paleolithic hunters to today’s primitive peoples.
 The followers of the Finnish school, in setting up a method for tracing migrations among Buddhist countries, Ireland, and the Sahara, applied a system similar to that used for the classification of coleoptera, which, in their cataloging process, reduced findings to algebraic sigla of the Type-index and Motif-index.
 What the Freudians salvaged was a repertory of ambiguous dreams common to all men, plucked from the oblivion of awakenings and set down in canonical form to represent the most basic anxieties.
 And for the students of local traditions everywhere, it was a humble faith in an unknown god, rustic and familiar, who found a mouthpiece in the peasantry.